danBhentschel/techio-linq-background/markdowns/03_ExtensionMethods/01_extension_intro.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
 # Background: Extension Methods

+## Why learn about extension methods?
+All LINQ methods are extension methods, defined in the `System.Linq` namespace.

+## What are extension methods?
 Extension methods in C# allow the addition of new methods to a pre-existing type, without modifying the original source code for that type.
 This can be very useful for adding functionality to classes or interfaces found in a third-party library, or even in the .NET Framework libraries.

-### Why learn about extension methods?
-All LINQ methods are extension methods, defined in the `System.Linq` namespace.

-### Example extension method
+## Example extension method

-Here is what an extension method declaration looks like:
+This is what an extension method declaration looks like:

 ```csharp
 namespace IntExtensions
 {